phan1232/vi-vu-expo-app/README.md

 ## About

-Foodo is a mobile app that helps user discover and enjoy the best street food and small restaurants in Hanoi.
+VivuApp is a mobile app that helps user discover and enjoy the best street food and small restaurants in Hanoi.
 With Foodo, you can find hidden gems that you wouldn't find on other apps, and make the decision of where to eat quickly and easily.

 The app offers a searchable and sortable list of street vendors and small restaurants, so user can find the perfect place to eat based on their preferences, such as cuisine and location.